1. Leaning to play the accordion

 9. Start working because worrying doesn't help anything.

 10. While working, talk about your values, tell stories, and laugh.
-Have fun.
+Have fun.11.
+Outline your values with the sweet glitter pens.

 12. Make sure you color everything twice so it looks really good (thanks, Sarah W. for the tip!)